Questions and Answers About Aloe Vera

 A: Our ordering system utilizes the highest level of data encryption legally allowed in the United States, and we are PCI compliant.
 This means that you can trust that all orders and credit card numbers are secure in the transmission from your computer to our server.

 Do you ship internationally?

 A: Yes.
 In fact, we have clients in more than 42 countries.
 Unfortunately, we do not have translators on staff at the present time, so all transactions much be completed in English.
 If you do not speak English, we recommend that you find a friend in your town who can translate for you when placing your order either by telephone or through our secure website at www.desertharvest.com.

-Even though we have clients all over the world, we do have difficulty shipping to certain countries, including Brazil, Germany, and Mexico.
+Even though we have clients all over the world, we do have difficulty shipping to certain countries, including Brazil, Germany, and many African countries.
 If your country's customs department returns a package to us, we cannot refund the shipping charges.